 Now, imagine how this shift would affect your purchasing decisions.
 That flattering car review might steer you in the direction of buying a new vehicle.
 The glowing write-up of a credit card might lead you to switch cards.
 The over-the-top hotel review could sway you into booking a vacation.

 Native advertising has infested American journalism.
 One study says blogs derive fully one-third of their revenue from native ads.
 This year, publishers will earn an estimated $2.85 billion from this type of duplicitous content, more than double the amount earned in 2012.
+(Discover the savvy world of retargeting in just one click.)

 But here’s how you can tell if you’re reading an ad masquerading as a story:

-No negatives.
 Since it’s advertising, chances are you won’t see anything negative.
 Competitors, if mentioned at all, will be described in generic terms.
 The product being hawked will be framed in an entirely positive way.
 Marketers can’t bring themselves to say anything remotely bad, so you’ll get the impression that absolutely nothing can go wrong when you sign up for that high-interest credit card.
 But oh, it can.